Wilfred/trifle/docs/Evaluation-Quote.md

 # quote

-The macro `quote` takes a single argument, and returns it unevaluated.
+The special expression `quote` takes a single argument, and returns it unevaluated.

 Examples: